rocky-linux/wiki.rockylinux.org/docs/rocky/repo.md

 ### Notes on: Unlisted Repositories

 If there is a repository that you use (or maintain) and you do not see it here, it is likely that we may not know of it.
 Unfortunately, this happens.
-If there are popular repositories that are used in the Enterprise Linux community that should be added to the list, you may drop us a line in Mattermost or IRC.
+If there are popular repositories that are used in the Enterprise Linux community that should be added to the list, you may drop us a line in Mattermost, IRC, or an issue to the wiki git repository.